Joanna KeelMay 22, 2024

 Nurture

 Whenever a candidate stops by your career site or connects with your company on social media, think of them as someone you want to know.
-Encourage candidates to sign up and join your Talent Community to ensure they stay connected with your organization.
+Encourage candidates to sign up and join your to ensure they stay connected with your organization.
 Using one-off email campaigns, or building drip and automated nurture campaigns, your team can educate potential job seekers about your company, open roles, networking events, and more.

 University recruiting and virtual events are also great ways to nurture existing talent and new potential candidates to your pipeline.
 By leveraging mobile applications and virtual event management features, you can speed up lines, instantly capture candidate data, and automate long-term nurturing campaigns so your organization stays top of mind.